Help Center/ GaussDB/ User Guide/ Database Migration/ Using DRS to Migrate Data from Oracle Database to GaussDB

 9. After the migration is complete, test the GaussDB performance.

-For details, see Performance White Paper.
+For details about how to test GaussDB performance, see Performance White Paper.